Definition and types of unemployment

 Investment in education and promotion of innovation

-Investing in quality and accessible education is vital for workers to acquire skills that meet the demands of the modern, technological market.
+Investing in quality and accessible education is vital for workers to acquire skills in line with the demands of the modern and technological market.

-Continuing education and job retraining programs are necessary to update skills and reduce structural unemployment.
+Continuing training and job retraining programs are necessary to update skills and reduce structural unemployment.

 Interesting fact: Education and innovation